Unseen (The Haunted album)

-Unseen is the seventh studio album by Swedish metal band the Haunted, released on 16 March 2011.
-The album begins to experiment with a more rock-influenced alternative metal sound mixed with their usual groove metal and melodic death metal sound.
+Unseen is the seventh studio album by Swedish heavy metal band The Haunted, released on 16 March 2011.
+The album experiments with a more rock-influenced alternative metal sound mixed with their usual groove metal and melodic death metal sound.

-While in the process of creating the album, vocalist Peter Dolving, in an interview, predicted, "It's going to be epic.
+While creating the album, vocalist Peter Dolving, in an interview, predicted, "It's going to be epic.
 Danceable.
 Groovy.
 And very very arty farty metal.
 With this next record we are going to be taking a piss in the general direction of all the crappy 99.9 percent of generic contemporary Mr. Goatse jerks out there".

 The album cover and track list were revealed on 28 January 2011.
-The cover was done by Frode Sylthe, a friend of the band, who also did the cover to their 2004 album Revolver.
+The cover was done by Frode Sylthe, a friend of the band who also did the cover to their 2004 album Revolver.
 The band has said that they "really like his design aesthetic, and he seems to come up with something unique every single time".

 Background

-The writing process for the album began in August 2009, a year after the release of Versus, and forty songs were written for the album prior to 21 April 2010 according to vocalist Peter Dolving.
-The album title was revealed by Dolving on 30 December 2010, at which time the album was finished except for some minor details.
-It was revealed that the title track "Unseen" was co-written by David Johansson of ColdTears.
+The writing process for the album began in August 2009, a year after the release of Versus.
+Forty songs were written for the album prior to 21 April 2010, according to vocalist Peter Dolving.
+The album title was revealed by Dolving on 30 December 2010, at which time the album was almost finished.
+The title track "Unseen" was co-written by David Johansson of ColdTears.